List of United States Navy aircraft wings: Current Carrier air wings

 Tail codes with a first letter "A" denote Atlantic Fleet airwings, while "N" denotes Pacific Fleet airwings.

 Current Type Wings

+In 1951 the first of what would come to be called a "type wing" was formed when Heavy Attack Wing ONE was established to provide specialized training for crews and ensure the upkeep of aircraft required for the safe and effective operation of the Navy's then new strategic nuclear bomber squadrons.
+The wing was not a deployable wing, instead it provided combat ready Heavy Attack (VAH) squadrons to deploying Carrier Air Groups.
+In the 1960s similar wings were established for the same purpose for the provision of the emerging technologies of airborne search radar and electronic warfare systems through the attachment of Carrier Airborne Early Warning (VAW) and Tactical Electronic Warfare (VAQ) squadrons to Carrier Air Wings.
+In the early 1970s the Atlantic Fleet created Type Wings for all of its carrier air wing type aircraft and in 1993 the Pacific Fleet followed suit.

 Type Wings are non-deploying "force provider" wings which provide combat ready squadrons or detachments to Carrier Air Wings or for land based or other shipboard (non-aircraft carrier) deployments.
 Type Wing squadrons which deploy as part of a Carrier Air Wing (CVW) are based with their Type Wing when not deployed, not with their Carrier Air Wing.
 The exception are those squadrons assigned to the Carrier Air Wing which is forward deployed to Japan, those squadrons are based in Japan with their Carrier Air Wing, not with their Type Wings which are all based in the United States.
 Type Wings also operate their aircraft's Fleet Replacement Squadron.